Here we have 85 years of the Academy Award nominees for Best Picture.

 - Total Score: 0.95

 Point Average: Most years either fall into the range of 99-88 (a **** film) or 87-76 (a ***.5 film).
 Only the bottom 13 years fail to reach that, though they aren’t in exactly the same order as they are for point average.
-The worst 2 years fail to even reach a *** average – 1930-31 averages a 55.75 and 1928-29 averages a 51.50 (in fact, 1928-29 has no films that even reach ***).
-It is also ironic, in that both of those years are missing a film – East Lynne isn’t likely to change 1931 much given its lack of reputation, but 1929 is certainly hurt by the absence of The Patriot.
+The worst 2 years fail to even reach a *** average – 1930-31 averages a 54.00 and 1928-29 averages a 51.50 (in fact, 1928-29 has no films that even reach ***).
+It is also ironic that 1929 is certainly hurt by the absence of The Patriot.
 It’s not a question that The Patriot would be the best film from the year, but by how much.
 The top of the list isn’t quite the same.
 While 19 years average an 88 or better, there are two which are much better (2002 averages a 96 and 2007 averages a 95), because they are the only two years in which all five nominees are **** films.
 But, because of the math involved, the rank average factors in a bit more than the point average.
 So, 2010, which ranks 3rd here (91.8), comes in 10th overall.
 So, there are 3 years that average **** but are ranked overall lower than 19th – 1982 (20th), 1972 (21st) and 1975 (22nd).
 They are replaced by 1974 (which only ranks 33rd here – because it has a ** film with four **** films) and two eerily similar years – 1984 and 1986.
-Both have two films in the Top 50, another in the lower part of the Top 100 and then two films in the 300′s, both have a film about Southeast Asia, both have an E.M.
+Both have two films in the Top 50, another in the lower part of the Top 100 and then two films in the 300’s, both have a film about Southeast Asia, both have an E.M.
 Forster adaptation and both have a film directed by Roland Joffe.
 One thing that hurts is not having truly great films – 1982 has four **** films and a ***.5 film while 1988 has four **** films and a *** film.
 But neither has a film that earns above a 94.
 So while they have high point averages (a 90.2 for 1982, which ranks 9th and a 86.4 for 1988 which ranks 27th), neither has a film in the Top 150, so they have lower rank averages and lower overall ranks (1982 is 20th and 1988 is 40th).

 Rank Average: Only one year has an average below 100 – 2002, which earns a 91.6.
 Likewise, only the two worst years have averages above 400.
 As I said, it helps here to have truly great films – 1962, which only came in 52nd in point average (80.4), here comes in 29th because it has three films in the Top 100 to go with its two other crappy films.
 1971 is very much the same as 1962.
 There are 15 years which have an average higher than 300 while there are five years (2002, 2007, 1993, 1982) which don’t have a single film that ranks lower than 299.